 1. Why do you think it might be about the topic that you chose?
 Support your ideas.
 2. Let's watch the video of the song!
 Do you think your guess was right?
 3. We humans are social beings.
-What do you think is involved in this concept?
+What does this concept involve?

 This text presents some characteristics of people as social beings.
 Let's read it!